oxylabs/how-to-scrape-indeed/readme.md

 },
 ```

-If you send this as `parsing_instructions`, the output would be the following JSON:
+If you send this as `parsing_instructions`, the output would be the following JSON.

 ```python
 { "title": "Job Search | Indeed", "parse_status_code": 12000 }